Summary

 Germany was talking about windfall taxes as back as August, so it would be reasonable to assume they will gladly implement the EU regulation.

-Vermillion's unique position as a European gas producer allows it to benefit from the energy crisis and sky-high NBP and TTF prices, but at the same time it makes it vulnerable to the EU legislation.
+Vermilion's unique position as a European gas producer allows it to benefit from the energy crisis and sky-high NBP and TTF prices, but at the same time it makes it vulnerable to the EU legislation.

 The company's October presentation projects 2022 FFO of $2.4 billion and FCF of $1.8 billion with the Corrib acquisition.
 These are after-tax numbers, but not accounting for the windfall tax which technically hasn't been enacted yet.